How to Grow Fennel Herb Plants

 About Growing Fennel Plants in Your Herb Garden

 While classified as a herb, Fennel plants are a popular European vegetable.
 Native to the Mediterranean region, the bulbous base and stalk of this plant is popularly eaten raw like celery, cooked, or boiled.
 Closely related to Parsley, Fennel is popular in Italian and other Mediterranean recipes.
 Also called Florence Fennel or Finuccio, it is easy to grow and very hardy, surviving in your garden, well after the first frost.
 With bright green, fern-like leaves and aromatic yellow flowers, this plant will grow three to four feet tall.
-Plant it in the back of the herb garden, or in your vegetable garden.
+Plant this tall plant in the back of the herb garden, or in your vegetable garden.

 The plant foliage and seeds have an anise-like flavor.